 Although you must ensure your Au Pair feels part of your family, do not be surprised and certainly not offended if they choose to spend much of their ‘off duty’ time in their own room or out with friends.
 This is very normal – they would be doing the same thing in their own homes.
 Just as long as they are happy – and you are too!

-An Au Pair is always foreign, is usually under 28yrs old, has experience but is most often unqualified in childcare.
+An Au Pair is always foreign, is usually under 25 yrs old (most commonly 18-20 yrs), has some experience with children but is most often unqualified and untrained in childcare.
 They live with you as part of the family.
-Whereas a Nanny is usually native, trained and qualified in childcare and is your Employee (with according rights and benefits).
+Whereas a Nanny is more likely to be a resident of the UK and often a Native English speaker.
+Nannies are either trained and/or qualified in childcare or have a good amount of experience.
+A nanny is your Employee (with according rights and benefits).

-An Au Pair works about 25 hours per week (over 5 days) and babysits up to 2 evenings, for £70-£80 pocket money per week.
+An Au Pair works about 25 hours per week (over 5 days) and can help out with babysitting (1-2 nights during the week), for about £80 pocket money per week.

-An Au Pair Plus works about 30-35 hours per week, and babysits up to 2 evenings, for £90-100 pocket money per week
+An Au Pair Plus works about 30-35 hours per week, and can babysit up to 2 evenings during the week, for £90-100 pocket money per week

 A Mother’s Help works 35-50 hours per week, can babysit up to 2 evenings during the week and earns £150 – £350 depending on hours, experience, the position (younger or several children needs to be paid more).
 Mother’s Helps are either more experienced/ older than an au pair or someone who is happy to work more than 35 hours per week – or both!
 See more in the Mother’s Help section below.